What Is Different for Quasi-Three-Level Lasers?

 Magnitude of Gain and the Gain Spectrum

-A characteristic specialty of quasi-three-level gain media is that the shape of the gain medium depends on the excitation level.
+A characteristic specialty of quasi-three-level gain media is that the spectral shape of the gain depends on the degree of excitation.
 For example, Yb-doped fibers (see Figure 2) exhibit only positive gain at longer wavelengths like 1050 nm, as long as the excitation level is very small.
 For stronger excitation, you get a gain peak at 1030 nm, and for really strong excitation even very high gain at 975 nm, where we previously had only strong absorption.

 High Pump Intensities